Why 11 ships full of criminals were sent to colonize Australia

 Crime rates in Britain were high in the 17th and 18th centuries.
 This was primarily due to the rising levels of poverty created by the Industrial Revolution.

-As a result, poor people often resorted to crime in order to make a living.
+As a result, poor people often resorted to crime in order to survive.
 The most common crimes were theft and robbery.

 Many people who were arrested were quite young and starving.
 The average age of a criminal in Britain was just 21.